Last Updated: 7/13/22 | July 13th, 2022

 The Champagne region is known for — you guessed it — producing champagne.
 Only wines that come from this region are technically allowed to be called “Champagne,” which makes this the epicenter of all things champagne.
 Though a long day trip from Paris, it’s possible to tour vineyards and sample the region’s wines in a day.
 If you don’t have a car, you can take a tour with Walks of Paris, which runs trips to the area.

-This gorgeous city is located on the Loire River about 2 hours from Paris.
+This gorgeous city is located on the Loire River about two hours from Paris.
 You’ll find gorgeous medieval half-timber houses that really give Orléans a traditional European feel.
-There are tons of medieval buildings still in use, many dating back to the 14th and 15th century.
+There are tons of medieval buildings still in use, many dating back to the 14th and 15th centuries.
 There are some incredible museums here too, including the sobering Musée Mémorial des enfants du Vel d’Hiv, which highlights the deportation of Jews and Roma to concentration camps during World War II and the Joan of Arc museum.

 Sure, this isn’t the most adventurous of travel experiences, but it’s definitely a fun one!
 Disneyland Paris (45km east of the city) gives you a look at an American experience from a French perspective.
 Lose yourself in a world that’s not quite American and not quite French — but all parts that over-the-top Disney goodness that you love.